arshevchenko/lex-me/README.md

     WHITE     \s

-Take this peace of code as code example file:
+Take this piece of code as code example file:

     if num = 0 then 1 else num * factorial(num - 1) fi